 How teens can build their college list

-We were live on the Grown & Flown Facebook Page on March 10 at 8 pm ET with a one-hour question-and-answer session focused on “The College Search: Building a College List.”
+We were live on the Grown & Flown Facebook Page with a one-hour question-and-answer session focused on “The College Search: Building a College List.”
 You can watch it here:

-In doing so, we’ll be drawing on content from The College Conversation: A Practical Companion for Parents to Guide Their Children Along the Path to Higher Education, a book that we co-authored and that was published in the fall by Viking.
+In doing so, we drew on content from The College Conversation: A Practical Companion for Parents to Guide Their Children Along the Path to Higher Education, a book that we co-authored and that was published by Viking.
 We brought to that project, as we do to Grown & Flown, decades of combined experience and expertise from various vantage points in the world of college access.

-In our session, we will briefly describe the scaffolding for the college search that we construct in-depth in the book.
-In particular, we’ll discuss “The Four C’s” — four prompts or yardsticks for young people (and the adults who may be helping guide them) to bear in mind as they take the measure of various colleges and universities.
+In our session, we described the scaffolding for the college search that we construct in-depth in the book.
+In particular, we discussed “The Four C’s” — four prompts or yardsticks for young people (and the adults who may be helping guide them) to bear in mind as they take the measure of various colleges and universities.
 They are:

 Four characteristics of colleges to consider when building a list